midani-47/Message-Queues/README.md

 - **Queue Management**: Create, list, and delete queues with appropriate access controls
 - **Message Operations**: Push messages to queues and pull messages from queues
 - **Persistence**: Queues are automatically persisted to disk and can be restored on service restart
-- **Configurable**: Max queue size, persistence intervals, and other settings can be configured
+- **Configurable**: Persistence intervals and other settings can be configured via config.json
+- **Fixed Queue Size**: Each queue has a maximum of 5 messages as specified in the config.json file.
+This limit cannot be modified through the UI and must be changed directly in the config file if needed
 - **Role-Based Access Control**: Different access levels for administrators, agents, and regular users
 - **Logging**: Comprehensive logging of all operations, requests, and responses
 - **Error Handling**: Graceful handling of common error conditions (queue full, empty, etc.)